Quantum Drinfeld Modules and Ray Class Fields of Real Quadratic Global Function Fields: Quantum Drinfeld Modules

-We will see that for certain $z\in {\bf C}_{\infty}$ algebraic over $K$, $z^{\rm qt}$ will consist of the orbit of the Galois group of an absolute ray class field over a relative ray class field, itself isomorphic to the group of ideal classes $\{ \mathfrak{a}_{0},\dots ,\mathfrak{a}_{d-1}\}$.
-See the last paragraph of \S \ref{RayClassFieldSection}.

-We end this section by showing that the points of $\uprho^{\rm qt}$ may be obtained as the multivalues of the quantum exponential function with a slightly different normalization.
-The need for a new normalization arises since $\Upphi_{l+1}\circ e_{0} \not=e_{d-1-l}$, contrary to what one might hope (see for example \S 4.9 of \cite{Goss}).
+The points of $\uprho^{\rm qt}$ may be obtained as the multivalues of the quantum exponential function with a slightly different normalization.
+The need for a new normalization arises since $\Upphi_{l+1}\circ e_{0} \not=e_{d-1-l}$, contrary to what one might expect: see for example Proposition 4.9.4 and Corollary 4.9.5 in \S 4.9 of \cite{Goss}.
 To see what this normalization should be, we note that if we write

 then